galaxyproject/planemo/docs/commands/tool_init.rst

       --test_case               For use with --example_commmand, generate a tool test case from the supplied example.
+      --doi TEXT                Supply a DOI (http://www.doi.org/) easing citation of the tool for Galxy users (e.g. 10.1101/014043).
       --container TEXT          Add a Docker image identifier for this tool.
       --requirement TEXT        Add a tool requirement package (e.g. 'seqtk' or 'seqtk@1.68').